 Optimizing for zero-click searches that don't generate site traffic

-Similarweb's Zero-Click metric can help you optimize your SEO, PPC, and Search strategy for keywords that drive site visits and engagement.
-If traffic is your primary objective, prioritize keywords with higher "clicked" rates (CTR), and lower non-clicked (zero-click).
+Similarweb's Zero-Click metric helps you optimize your SEO, PPC, and Search strategy for keywords that drive site visits and engagement.
+If traffic is your primary objective, prioritize keywords with higher "clicked" rates (CTR) and lower non-clicked (zero-click).

-Consumer Brand: consumers can familiarize themselves with your brand directly on the SERP without clicking into your site.
-This is the first step of the buyer journey and can create stronger purchase intent with your paid/organic results.
+Consumer Brand: consumers become familiar with your brand directly on the SERP without clicking into your site.
+This is the first step of the buyer journey, and can create stronger purchase intent with your paid/organic results.

 Brand Credibility: build trust with consumers by providing relevant information in knowledge boxes and featured snippets.

-Local Search: local search experiences that are zero-click can generate foot traffic (e.g. searching "coffee shop" and then visiting one of the featured coffee shops populated in the knowledge box).
+Local search: local search experiences that are zero-click can generate foot traffic (e.g., searching "coffee shop" and visiting one of the featured coffee shops populated in the knowledge box).